Toroidal Wave A Flowin

 What does the dyslexic, insomniac philosopher do??????????
 He’s stays up allllll night wondering if Dog really exists!
 Ha, I love that joke!
 So, if you don’t have a dog… get one.
 Haha, well, you can do these walking exercises at any time.
 Heck, I was killing my soul in Target the other day.
 I really despise going in stores like that.
 The lighting, the people, the overstimulation of products of death.
 But, I did the following exercise whilst gracing through the store.
 I felt like a god.
 So, if you have no dog :( , if you don’t have the guts to just go out your front door and go! (which I recommend!), you can do the following anywhere.
 Actually, just go to a park or something.
 A trail is best.
 Overstimulation from nature is grand.
 The plant pheromones and fresh air ahhhhhhhhhhhhhh.

 Before I get into the whole Toroidal Action… this of course ties into with what I was talking about before.
 The savasana breathing, the solar plexus breathing.
-Breathing in from your center, out to your skin, and when you breath out it falls back down to your center.
+Breathing in from your center, out to your skin, and when you breathe out it falls back down to your center.
 Center, core, solar plexus, solar energy, cosmic energy.
 I mentioned how I tried this breathing in savasana in bed, rather than on the floor.
 I gave it a 2nd go the other night and it just wasn’t the same.
 So the walking exercise might be best to get feel of what I’m saying.

 It’s funny how caught up we are in this material world.
 Everybody thinks every-body is just that, a body.
 But everything is made up of atoms… and atoms are not dense… are not dense.
 So, it’s like we are an ever changing constant flow of an interchange of atoms.
 That’s a nice platform to start.
 You can forget about all the labels you or society or the doctors have put on you.
 No, that was just their observance of you at that time.
 You are you now.
 You have choice.
 You can create.
 You can combine and let go.

 So since my last post I just had the feeling I would be talking about walking.
 So every walk I was observing and asking… Eh?
 Eh?
 What is the magic that is happening here?
 Other than the obvious benefits such as endorphin release, circulation stimulation, oxygen intake and distribution, bonding time with my dog, saying hello and possibly chatting with whomever we’d meet… ya know, all the good normal stuff you could probably think of… I wanted the meat.
 Or I guess the gold.
 So I realized… ohhhhhhhhhhhh.
 I’m doing Richard’s Three Step exercise.
 Silly me, I’ve been doing this all along, on our walks, in the store, through my house, down the hall.
 All, Richard’s Three Step.
 Ok, so who is Richard and is this a dance move?
 If….. you are interested….
 Richard Chesher Ph.D.
-The website is Thread-of-awareness.com.
-But I’m here to pull and summarize.
+The website is Thread-Of-Awareness.com.
+Highly recommended, but I’m here to pull and summarize.

 Richard’s Three Step